IrrationalShadow/water/docs/content/notes/styleguide.md

 - **Don't** write selectors with more than two descendants.
 (See [nesting](#nesting)).
 - **Don't** write descendant selectors that will work without being nested.

-When following these guidelines you may still find that you're writing *location dependent* selectors.
+When following these guidelines you may still find that you're writing location dependent selectors.
 This is something you should be trying to avoid.

+## Location dependent selectors

-*Location dependent selectors are selectors that style a class or element only when present inside a particular containing class or element.*
+*Location dependent selectors are selectors that style a class or element only when present inside a specific containing class or element.*

 Note the code block below.
-The *selector intent* is to style the `.selector` class a particular way when it appears inside the sidebar, but there's a much better way to achieve this.
+The *selector intent* is to style the `.selector` class a particular way, but currently the styles will only work when it's inside the `.sidebar` container.
+What should we do if we want these styles to appear inside another section of the website/app?
 As Harry Roberts has said, *"A component shouldn’t have to live in a certain place to look a certain way".*

 ```scss
 .sidebar .selector {